 James M. Banner Jr.

 James M. Banner Jr. is an independent historian in Washington, D.C.
 The founding director of the History News Service as well as a cofounder of the National History Center, he is now a visiting scholar in the history department of George Washington University.
 Most recently, Banner is a coeditor of Becoming Historians (2009) and the author of Being a Historian: An Introduction to the Professional World of History (2012).
-His play, "Good and Faithful Servants," adapted from the correspondence between John and Abigail Adams and Thomas Jefferson, is under development, and he is currently writing a book about revisionist history, tentatively entitled "Battles Over the Past."
+His play, "Good and Faithful Servants," adapted from the correspondence between John and Abigail Adams and Thomas Jefferson, is under development, and he is completing a book about revisionist history, tentatively entitled "Battles over the Past."